Accomplishments & Awards

 Young Alumni Award

-The Young Alumni Award is presented in recognition of exemplary dedication to the profession of nursing to individuals who have demonstrated a commitment to nursing education, research and/or service in the first 10 years of their nursing career post-baccalaureate.
+The Young Alumni Award recognizes nursing graduates who have demonstrated a commitment to nursing education, research, and/or service in the first 10 years of their nursing career post-baccalaureate.

 Alumni Awards Nomination Process